asselstine/graph-grant-proposal-unit-testing/README.md

 ### Language

-The framework should be written in TypeScript.
+The framework should be written in Rust.

-- Framework should be test runner agnostic
+- Unit tests themselves will be written in AssemblyScript and compiled to wasm.
-- Include Chai assertions
+- The framework will be used via CLI.

 ### Performance